Carol Rosenberger: Recording history

-Together with label founder and co-producer Amelia Haygood, Rosenberger led the way into another area of concept recordings with the 1989 release of her Perchance to Dream, Lullabys for Children and Adults, which was one of the first classical CDs designed primarily for young people.
+Together with label founder and co-producer Amelia Haygood, Rosenberger led the way into another area of concept recordings with the 1989 release of her Perchance to Dream: A Lullaby Album for Children and Adults, which was one of the first classical CDs designed primarily for young people.

-Together with Amelia, Rosenberger co-produced the Music for Young People Series.
+Together with Haygood, Rosenberger co-produced the Music for Young People Series.
 As producer of special recording projects combining music and narration, Rosenberger has worked with such narrators as James Earl Jones, Michael York and Natalia Makarova.
-She also wrote the script for Makarova's narrated version of Stravinsky’s The Firebird, a recording that won the American Library Association’s “Notable Recording” award.
+She also wrote the script for Makarova's narrated version of Stravinsky's The Firebird, a recording that won the American Library Association's "Notable Recording" award.